 16 The SynthLab Synth Projects

-Will C. Pirkle is Chief Science Officer at Audio Media Research, Inc. and Music Engineering Technology program director at the University of Miami Frost School of Music.
-He teaches a range of classes from audio electronics to digital signal processing and audio programming.
-In addition to 16 years of teaching, Will has 20+ years of experience in the audio industry, working and consulting for such names as Korg Research and Development, XM Radio, and National Semiconductor corporation.
-An avid guitarist and studio owner, Will is enjoying projects that combine his skills.
+Will C. Pirkle is a Staff Scientist at Audio Media Research, Inc. and Music Engineering Technology program director at the University of Miami Frost School of Music.
+He teaches a range of classes, from audio electronics to digital signal processing and audio programming.
+In addition to 16 years of teaching, Will has 20+ years of experience in the audio industry, working and consulting for such names as Korg Research and Development, XM Radio, and National Semiconductor Corporation.
+An avid guitarist and studio owner, Will enjoys projects that combine his skills.